IagoErrera/template-node-ts-prisma/README.md

 - `yarn dev:server`: starts the server in the port you specified in .env (default 3333)

-- `yarn prisma`: enables typeorm cli
+- `yarn prisma`: enables prisma cli

 - `yarn lint`: check linting rules based in the .eslintrc.json file